apaleslimghost/Stepford/readme.md

 caveats
 -------

-Stepford is not affiliated with or endorsed by The Cooperative Bank, plc.
-Use at your own risk.
+Stepford is not affiliated with or endorsed by The Cooperative Bank, plc. **Use at your own risk**.
 I can't guarantee it won't transfer all your money to hackers in Russia.
 (It doesn't, but I can't guarantee that.
-Something something merchantability or fitness for a particular purpose).
+Something something merchantability or fitness for a particular purpose.)

 Seriously, you might want to think twice and [read the source code](index.js) before you hand your bank security details to a chunk of Javascript you downloaded from the internet.

 licence
 -------